-Lundqvist, Sergei Bobrovsky of the Columbus Blue Jackets and Antti Niemi of the San Jose Sharks are the three finalists for the 2012-13 Vezina Trophy, which is awarded “to the goalkeeper adjudged to be the best at his position,” the National Hockey League announced today.
+Rangers goaltender Henrik Lundqvist, Jonathan Quick of the Los Angeles Kings and Pekka Rinne of the Nashville Predators are the three finalists for the 2011-12 Vezina Trophy, which is awarded "to the goalkeeper adjudged to be the best at his position," the National Hockey League announced today.

 The general managers of the 30 NHL clubs submitted ballots for the Vezina Trophy at the conclusion of the regular season, with the top three vote-getters designated as finalists.
 The winner will be announced Wednesday, June 20, during the 2012 NHL Awards from Encore Theater at Wynn Las Vegas.
 The 2012 NHL Awards will be broadcast by NBC Sports Network in the United States and CBC in Canada.

 Following are the finalists for the Vezina Trophy, in alphabetical order:

 Henrik Lundqvist, New York Rangers

 |Rangers goaltender Henrik Lundqvist turned in his finest season in 2011-12, achieving numerous career-bests in leading the Blueshirts to first place in the Eastern Conference for the first time since 1994.|